PayPal

 <script src="https://js.braintreegateway.com/web/3.111.0/js/paypal-checkout.min.js"></script>

-Regardless of which method you use to load files, create a div element.
-This is where your PayPal button will appear.
+Regardless of which method you use to load files, create a div element where your PayPal button will appear.

 1. HTML